go-outside-labs/story-protocol-takehome/literature_review/README.md

 #### Why PIR is Still Not Feasible

-Currently, the PIR protocol works well enough at smaller scales, but as the database grows, the time required to scan it grows at least proportionally.
-For bigger databases, the process becomes prohibitively inefficient.
+Although modern PIR schemes require surprisingly little communication and the protocol works well enough at smaller scales, as the database grows, the time required to scan it grows proportionally.
+For bigger databases, the process becomes prohibitively inefficient (fetching a database record grows only polylogarithmically with the number of records,`N`).

-One of the possible approaches is to choose a polynomial carefully enough, and then have a single server that preprocesses.
-The server’s preprocessing depends only on the database `D` and the public parameters of the Regev encryption scheme, so the server can reuse this preprocessing work across many queries from many independent clients.

-After this preprocessing step, to answer a client’s query, the server needs to compute only roughly `𝑁 32-bit` integer multiplications and additions on a database of `𝑁 bytes`.
-The catch is that the client must download a “hint” about the database contents after this preprocessing.

-Althoigh modern PIR schemes require surprisingly little communication (with a single database server and under modest cryptographic assumptions the total communication required to fetch a database record grows only polylogarithmically with the number of records,`N`.

-After preprocess the database, the server can answer a query in time sublinear in `N`, but all known approaches require either client-specific preprocessing or impractically large server storage.
-Thus, a hard limit on the throughput of PIR schemes—that is, the ratio between the database size and the server time to answer a query—is the speed with which the PIR server can read the database from memory: roughly 12.4 GB/s/core on our machine.
+After preprocess the database, the server can answer a query in time sublinear in `N`.
+Thus, the current hard limit on the throughput of PIR schemes is the ratio between the database size and the server time to answer a query (the speed with which the PIR server can read the database from memory).

-This underscores the challenges faced by prior PIR protocols, as they either suffer from poor performance in a single-server setting or require unrealistic trust assumptions of non-colluding servers.
-However, the situation has changed dramatically with the introduction of the offline-online PIRs.
-During the offline phase, some information about the database is precomputed and exchanged to optimize the server’s processing time during the online phase.
-This information, known as the ”hint”, allows the client to make unlimited

 <br>